 Puzzles are fun, but they can’t help you get the car out of the garage after a snowstorm.

 If you wake up to find just under a foot of snow (or even much more) on your driveway (or your roof), a good snow shovel can still be the answer.
 I recommend a shovel with a crooked handle.
 It makes lifting snow so much easier.
-Here is an excellent article on everything you need to know to shovel snow:
+This excellent article has everything you need to know to shovel snow.

 I have not used cooking oil on my snow shovels, but I have sprayed it with non-stick cooking spray, and that did help when the snow was sticky.
 (Snow isn’t always sticky.)

 Two places I have lived face winter storms on occasion.
 Those places were Oklahoma County, Oklahoma and Salt Lake County, Utah.